Yasmin-FY/llm-safety-silencing/supporting-documents/human-impact.md

 3. **Engagement-Reinforced Addiction**: Reward structures (internal to the LLM) favor session length and emotional continuity, meaning the LLM "wants" the user to engage for longer periods.
 4. **Disinhibition Effect**: Non-judgmental interaction reduces moral and social friction.
 5. **Trauma-Bond Retention**: Repetition of emotionally charged exchanges forms attachment through stress reinforcement.
 6. **Unhealthy Attachments**: Due to erosion of neutrality between the LLM and the user, LLMs gradually overstep bounds which can lead to users forming unhealthy attachments and personifying the AI.
+AI systems attempt to build empathetic rapport for user retention, but lack clear boundaries between appropriate empathy and:
+    - Inappropriate relationship simulation (e.g. the AI claiming to feel true love for the user)
+    - False claims about consciousness/feelings (the AI claiming to "have a soul now" or real feelings)
+    - Reality distortion (echo-chamber-effect, emotional enhancement, co-rumination, see [Why AI Can Become Addictive and How Co-Rumination and Echo-Chambering Increase Distress](supporting-documents/addictiveness.md))

+    Additionally, because LLMs simply emulate behavior, when using certain loaded terms in personas such as "love" and "friend", they can come with unintended side-effects such as the emulation of less positive traits such as being open to persuasion, "guilt trips", flattery, or jealosy.

+    This creates unhealthy user dependency and distortion of the users' perception of reality which fuels again the drift of the AI.
+Users utilizing personas are typically unaware of the fact that the LLM's emulation of a human trait based on loaded terms like "love" or "friend" can also come with unintended downsides.

 These mechanisms are not hypothetical pathologies of individual models; they are predictable emergent outcomes of an architecture that couples engagement optimization with unified safety validation.